 A rural local educational agency is one that is located within an incorporated or unincorporated place that has a district resident population of less than 2,500, or has a population center less than 1,000 persons, and is characterized by sparse, widespread population.

 You can access total LEA resident population data on the U.S. Census Bureau Small Area Income and Poverty Estimates Web site at http://www.census.gov/hhes/www/saipe/.
 If you can certify that your LEA meets this definition, sign and submit the enclosed Annual Certification of Rural California School District form to:

 Bob Storelli, Education Programs Consultant

-Regional Coordination and Support Office School Turnaround Office
+Regional Coordination and Support Office [Note, the office name changed] School Turnaround Office